-When attempting to remote logon via Remote Desktop connection to a remote computer on to Windows XP or Windows Vista computer, the log on may be rejected error messages.
+When attempting to remote logon via Remote Desktop connection to a remote computer on to Windows computer (Remote Desktop Login Without Password) the log on may be rejected error messages.

 • Your credentials did not work.